own-c/rt/README.md

 ## TODO

 - Add global Twitch emotes and fetch the user emotes.
-- Add persistent settings.
+- Add persistent settings (save stream resolution, volume, etc).
-- Better error handling in the frontend (show notification when user is not found, etc).
+- Error handling in the frontend (show notification when user is not found for example).
+- More helpers like getting a string from a json pointer.
+- Separate some frontend elements into components.
-- Try rt on other platforms.
+- Try rt on other desktops.
-- Use a shared public .env for some settings in both frontend and backend.
+- Use a shared public .env for some variables in both frontend and backend.
 - Somehow make proxy work with `invoke`/another method that doesn't require a crate like axum (to avoid having a web server running).
 - Service worker to cache emotes?
 Not sure if Tauri supports it (doesn't clear them on launch) or if theres a Tauri equivalent.
 - Add back ability to rewind the video, currently using `ll-live` for the player which disables it.